flathub/flathub/README.md

 Couple dependencies are bundled (libmxml and Zest), probbably could be split into shared modules if any other stuff needs those.

-ZynAddSubFx standalone and VST plugins are also being built in the process, removed in the clean up stage.
+ZynAddSubFx standalone is also being built in the process, removed in the clean up stage.

 # Not Ideal